Concentration in Literature

 Each term the names of the Concentration advisors are posted on the Faculty Advisors page of the Literature website and on the bulletin board outside the Headquarters (14N-407).
 Any advisor will be happy to meet with you to discuss your program.
 Don’t worry if you complete your Concentration with a different advisor from the one you started with.

-If you need further information you may also call Literature at 253-3581 or email firstname.lastname@example.org.
+If you need further information you may also email firstname.lastname@example.org.

 What forms do I fill out?

 Students who wish to concentrate in Literature must discuss their plans in advance with a Concentration Advisor, ideally no later than by the end of their sophomore year.
 The first necessary step for a Concentration is to declare your plans to a Concentration Advisor, and – with his or her guidance – to fill out and submit a Concentration Proposal form.